Education Centres

 Learning Centre

-Given Chestermere’s rapid growth, cultural diversity, lack of current adult education programs, and emerging industry needs, a partnership with SAIT’s Continuing Education and Professional Studies
+Given Chestermere’s rapid growth, cultural diversity, lack of current adult education programs, a partnership with Hilgartner Learning can fill significant gaps.

 - Foundational & Academic Upgrading Pathway